 Gina Samardge (director, and head teacher).
-For many years now Gina Samardge has been an educational and artistic force in the New York area, from her highly praised music classes for children to her formal musical instruction at various public and private schools, and from her work in the New York clowning, theater, music and vaudeville communities.
 Known for her warm, engaging style and ability to blur the lines between art forms, Gina infuses the principles of elemental music and movement found in the Orff-Schulwerk Approach not only into her teaching, but into her performance work, be it theater, clowning or music, bringing an honesty and presence to both stage and classroom.
 Gina is a big believer in the power of the arts and feels that everyday she sees examples of how arts transfer more than just the ability to sing or dance but also teach us, at a root level, how to learn.

-Gina taught K-3 music for two years in Central Ohio where she developed a 30 student 3rd grade "Orffestra" and African Drumming group that toured their show "Imagination" to area schools.
-After moving to New York in 2002 she performed with VOICETheatre, The Soon-To-Be-World-Famous Female Clown Troupe and the Main Squeeze Orchestra, an all female accordion ensemble, giving her opportunities to work with Cirque du Soleil and back indie band, Devotchka, as an accordion toting mermaid.
-She's written and arranged music for theater and film and her role as Zaida, a mute accordion playing homeless woman, in the 2008 Fringe Festival earned her rave reviews.
-Her ongoing role as the accordion toting, hightop wearing Princess Penny has made her and the clown and music ensemble, The Maestrosities, a staple in the NYC underground worlds of clowning, cirque and vaudeville, taking them all the way to Shanghai, China as a part of the Kim Tom International Clown Festival.
-Ms. Samardge has had the honor of studying acting and clown with such industry luminaries as David Shiner, Richard Crawford, Norman Taylor, Shauna Kanter, Seth Barrish, Jean Taylor and Sally Johnson and has trained with vocal coach Steve Sweetland and accordionist Will Holshouser.
+After moving to New York in 2002 Gina began performing with VOICETheatre, The Soon-To-Be-World-Famous Female Clown Troupe and the Main Squeeze Orchestra, an all female accordion ensemble, giving her opportunities to work with Cirque du Soleil and back indie band, Devotchka, as an accordion toting mermaid.
+She's written and arranged music for theater and film and her ongoing role as the accordion toting, hightop wearing Princess Penny made her and the clown and music ensemble, The Maestrosities, a staple in the NYC underground worlds of clowning, cirque and vaudeville, taking them all the way to Shanghai, China as a part of the Kim Tom International Clown Festival.
+Ms. Samardge has had the honor of studying acting and clown with such industry luminaries as David Shiner, Richard Crawford, Norman Taylor, Shauna Kanter, Seth Barrish, Jean Taylor and Sally Johnson.

-Gina is currently the music teacher at the Randolph School in Wappinger's Falls, NY, an inspired private school for preschool through 5th grade, and at Hudson Hill Academy, where she handles Pre-K through 8th grade music at both their Newburgh and Beacon, NY locations.
-From 2003-2008 she was a teaching artist in the Brooklyn Public Schools and directed The Brooklyn Conservatory Children's Chorus, where she produced 3 choral festivals serving the Conservatory's various outreach choral programs.
-Gina has created and run special summer camps in association with the Conservatory and independently to produce children-created theatrical and musical works.
-She has built her business, Compass Arts, from its initial stages as sing-alongs in Brooklyn to a blooming set of music and movement classes for children from birth through 7 years old in Brooklyn, Manhattan and now Beacon, NY.
-Gina was selected as a Time Out NY Kids' Top Choice for her sing-a-long birthday parties and was a Nickelodeon Parents' Pick Finalist for Party Performers in NYC as well.
-In early 2012 Gina appeared on Sesame Street in the episode "The All Of Our Senses Club" leading a song for a batch of kids who were using sign language to perform the lyrics.
-She is a member of the Early Chilhood Music and Movement Association, the Dalcroze Society of America, the American Choral Directors Association and the American Orff-Schulwerk Association.
+Gina is currently the music teacher at Hudson Hill Academy, where she handles Pre-K through 8th grade music at their Newburgh campus.
+Formerly, she was a teaching artist in the Brooklyn Public Schools and directed The Brooklyn Conservatory Children's Chorus, where she produced 3 choral festivals serving the Conservatory's various outreach choral programs.
+Gina was selected as a Time Out NY Kids' Top Choice for her sing-a-long birthday parties and in early 2012 she appeared on Sesame Street in the episode "The All Of Our Senses Club".
+She is a member of the Early Chilhood Music and Movement Association, the Dalcroze Society of America, the American Choral Directors Association, and the American Orff-Schulwerk Association.
 She is a certified Orff-Schulwerk Educator, having completed all 3 levels of training under the instruction of Danai Gagne, Judith Thomas, Laura Koulish, Mary Helen Solomon, Karen Medley and Janet Robbins, and continues her professional development in Orff, Kodaly, Dalcroze and Gordon pedagogies.